Hardikbhalla08/Colour-Detection/README.md

-# 🌈 Color Picker Tool
+# 🌈 Color Detection Tool
 This Python script allows you to identify colors in an image by clicking on them.
 It displays the color name and RGB values of the clicked pixel.

 ## 🚀 How to Use